incmix-ui/incmix-ui/README.md

 <br />

-Chakra UI provides a set of accessible, reusable, and composable React components that make it super easy to create websites and apps.
+Incmix UI provides a set of accessible, reusable, and composable React components that make it super easy to create websites and apps.

 ## Looking for the documentation? 📝

-It's the https://incmix-ui.com website for the latest version of Chakra UI.
+It's the https://incmix-ui.com website for the latest version of Incmix UI.
 For older versions head over here

 - v1: https://v1.incmix-ui.com